About and artist statement

 Inspiration mainly comes from movies.
 Derek is a huge movie fan (with an extensive collection by the way) with a strong preference for directors like Tim Burton, Terry Gilliam and Jean Pierre Jeunet.
 But also books from HG Wells and George Orwell, comics and the Japanese philosophy of Wabi-Sabi.

 In his young years when doing a vocational test the result usually was that he was best suited as either a vicar or an artist.
-Due to lack of faith and a strong disliking of any form of organized religion he eventually chose for the theatre.
+Due to lack of faith and a strong disliking of any form of organized religion he eventually chose the theatre.

 After graduating the Academy for Performing Arts Derek worked as an actor, teacher and theatre technician for some years.
 He worked as a graphic designer for 16 years.
 His artwork consisted of paintings at first, then of Urban Paper Art, to finally find his niche a few years ago in the work he makes nowadays.

 His artworks are excellent ‘conversation pieces’ or ‘icebreakers’ for your home and office.
 Art you’ll not likely to get bored of and an excellent investment.
-In his short art career thusfar he has had exhibitions in places like London, Geneva, Taipei, Sidney, New-York and Groningen.
+In his short art career thus far he has had exhibitions in London, Geneva, Taipei, Sidney, New-York and Groningen to name a few.
 His work is collected by people from all over the world, including Los Angeles, Singapore, France, Belgium, Russia, Luxembourg, Switzerland, Australia and The Netherlands.

 For current exhibitions please check out the exhibitions page here ».